sercankulcu/sercankulcu.github.io/_pages/art.md

 They have turned out to be about the same thing.
 Each one is a place where something is expected and nothing comes: the boat stays moored, the train never arrives, the light turns for no one.
 The weather does the acting.

+There is also a separate set of [WebGL studies](/art/webgl/) made with three.js, where those rules are set aside.

 <style>
 .art-grid {
   display: grid;